Servers-for-Hackers/the-book/README.md

 ... please leave it in this repository as a [new issue](https://github.com/Servers-for-Hackers/the-book/issues)!

-### To make a new issue
+### To make a new issue:

-I need the following information:
+Please provide the following information:

 1. Chapter of the information
 2. Page number, if available, preferably from the PDF version